“But with most of them God was not well pleased, for their bodies were scattered in the wildernes”

 Do not harden your hearts as in the rebellion.”

-Although the Israelites had great privileges they abused those privileges, so God “scattered” their bodies in the wilderness.
+Although the Israelites had great privileges, they abused those privileges, so God “scattered” their bodies in the wilderness.
 God scattered 600,000 corpses of men alone (not counting women and children) over the desert.
 Only two men who came out of Egypt entered the promised land (Caleb and Joshua).
-The Egypt generation of Israelites had wonderful privileges but God “disqualified” them from His purposes (9:24).
-Israel had faith enough to believe that God would deliver them through the Red Sea and they had faith enough to believe that God would spare their first born, yet they failed in the end.
+The Egyptian generation of Israelites had wonderful privileges, but God “disqualified” them from His purposes (9:24).
+Israel had faith enough to believe that God would deliver them through the Red Sea, and they had faith enough to believe that God would spare their firstborn, yet they failed in the end.
 Canaan is not a type of heaven but of a type of victorious Christian living.
 Those who enter into victorious living are always those who believe God to the end.

 Privilege is no guarantee against spiritual failure.

 Privilege is no guarantee against ultimate spiritual failure.
 Many Christians today die before they should.
-The problem is not in privilege but in the appropriation of privilege.
-God has freely given us all things in Christ but we need to apply those promises.
-We are wealthy in privilege but it is just a matter of spending our privileges.
+The problem is not in privilege but the appropriation of privilege.
+God has freely given us all things in Christ, but we need to apply those promises.
+We are wealthy in privilege, but it is just a matter of spending our privileges.
 If we please the Lord Jesus, we please everyone who counts!